Saturday, November 02, 2002

 citywide.
 While this show of civil efficiency is amazing in itself, what's

-really astonishing is item 16 in the agency's FAQ on the new meters:
+really astonishing is item 16 in the agency's FAQ on the new meters:16.
+Is this system monitoring my phone calls?The only reason I can come up with for this being in the FAQ is that,

 No, this equipment does not monitor phone calls.